paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 The Federal Rules of Civil Procedure, referred to in subsec. (a)(6)(B)(v), are set out in the Appendix to Title 28, Judiciary and Judicial Procedure.

 #### Codification
-Section was formerly classified to section 432a of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 44 of this title, and to [section 403–5e of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section403–5e&num=0&edition=prelim) prior to renumbering by Pub.
+Section was formerly classified to [section 432a of this title](./chapter-015-national-security.md#section-432a) prior to editorial reclassification and renumbering as this section, and to [section 403–5e of this title](./chapter-015-national-security.md#section-403-5e) prior to renumbering by Pub.
 L. 108–136.

 #### Amendments
 2006—Subsec. (a)(3)(C)(vii).
 Pub.
 L. 109–163 added cl. (vii).